KashubaK/cs-react-interview-exercise/README.md

 - Used two other NCES APIs, namely the `Public School Characteristics` and `School District Characteristics` to get more details on each model
 - Added new `Glob` usage to render some blue blobs at the bottom-right of the screen
 - Moved `Glob` rendering from `Header` to a new `Globs` component which is rendered by `App`
+- Simplified `tsconfig` `compilerOptions.paths` option to use a single alias `~` to the `src/` directory

+## Dear engineer(s),

+Expect clean and concise code.
+My code design philosophy focuses on a single idea:

+> A thing's complexity is composed of its responsibilities.

+Complexity can be reduced by separating logic, reducing the responsibilities of the original "thing".
+For example, I thought that the handling of fetch requests from the component source using `useEffect` hooks pollutes the responsibilities of that component.
+The component shouldn't care about when a request is `loading` or not, just simply if it _is_ loading or not.

+My solution was to implement a `useFetch` hook, delegating a lot of request lifecycle handling to a separate module.
+This makes the component source a lot cleaner so that it can focus on its core responsibilities: rendering a view and handling user input.

+There is something to be said about over-abstraction.
+It isn't always about reducing the amount of lines-of-code in a given thing, but rather what it is exactly a thing needs to do.
+Think of each component as an "employee" of a business.
+There are certain things that employee should and shouldn't do, and if there are things that it does that it _shouldn't_, then those responsibilities should be delegated elsewhere (i.e. hiring a new role.)